hashicorp/consul/plugin/sign/README.md

  *  Update the SOA's serial number to the *Unix epoch* of when the signing happens.
 This will overwrite *any* previous serial number.

-Thus there are two ways that dictate when a zone is signed.
+There are two ways that dictate when a zone is signed.
 Normally every 6 days (plus jitter) it will be resigned.
 If for some reason we fail this check, the 14 days before expiring kicks in.

 Keys are named (following BIND9): `K<name>+<alg>+<id>.key` and `K<name>+<alg>+<id>.private`.
 The keys **must not** be included in your zone; they will be added by *sign*.
 These keys can be